-Yes, there are some restrictions on the circumstances under which they can teach, but there are still abundant opportunities.
+Yes, there are some restrictions on the circumstances under which women can teach, but there are still abundant opportunities.
 Philip's four daughters must have found some opportunities to teach somewhere (Acts 21:8-9).
 Priscilla helped her husband Aquila when they went to Apollos and "explained to him the way of God more accurately" (Acts 18:26).
-Anna "spoke of

-Him [Jesus] to all those who looked for redemption in Jerusalem" (Luke 2:36-38).
-Women still have great teaching opportunities today-with their own children, with other ladies (Titus 2:3-5), in classes with young children, etc. And they should never forget the powerful lessons they can teach by example (1 Peter 3:1-6).
+Anna "spoke of Him [Jesus] to all those who looked for redemption in Jerusalem" (Luke 2:36-38).
+Women still have great teaching opportunities today-with their own children, with other ladies (Titus 2:3-5), in classes with young children, in home studies where she might assist her husband, etc. And they should never forget the powerful lessons they can teach by example (1 Peter 3:1-6).
 Live like Elizabeth (Luke 1:5-6), the mother of John the Baptist, and you will help a lot of people get to heaven.
 One thing is for sure-this writer has sure learned a lot from various women in his life-including his mother, his wife, and many other faithful women.